 When you start thinking about retirement, you will inevitably make the connection to your financial situation.
 A big factor in your finances in retirement is your debt.
-You want to ensure that you take care of your debt as soon as you can, making payments with extra income while you are working.
-This will ensure that when you do retire, that you do not have any debt to worry about, adding further financial restraints and expenses on yourself when you do enter retirement.
-Ignoring debt means not only do you have money that you owe, but it will be significantly more at this later stage in your life as it has accumulated interest.
-Paying off your debts early means that you reduce the total amount that you have to pay over the length of that expense and not have an additional expense to factor in when you are finished your career.
+You want to ensure that you take care of your debt as soon as possible, making payments with extra income while working.
+This will ensure that when you do retire, you do not have any debt to worry about, adding further financial restraints and expenses on yourself when you do enter retirement.
+Ignoring debt means not only do you have the money you owe, but it will be significantly more later in your life as it has accumulated interest.
+Paying off your debts early means that you reduce the total amount that you have to pay over the length of that expense and do not have an additional expense to factor in when you are finished with your career.

 Savings And Investments

 In your retirement stage, you want to ensure that you have taken the time to prepare and review your savings and investments.
 Money management is what will allow you to enjoy your retirement and fund your lifestyle with your free time.
 You need to evaluate just how much money you will need to save in order to live the type of life you need in retirement.
 Naturally, the more money you have set aside, the more you will be able to do and the more luxurious you will be able to spend.
 It is key that you not only save enough money for when you are planning to retire but also consider the benefits of having different pathways to wealth.
 This can include more than savings, such as different investments that generate passive income, making you money even after you stop working.
 Having this continuous source of money will ease you into your retirement, provide you with a safety net, and also help generate wealth to share and disperse to your family and loved ones through your will.